jeremyf/take-on-development/chapters/command_line.md

 newline.
 An empty expression matches every line.
 Each input line that matches at least one of the patterns is written to the standard output.
 ```

+When I first started open source programming, I had never heard of Regular Expressions.
+The `grep` command changed that.

+It is often the first tool I use for sifting through lots of files.
+There are lots of flavors of `grep` that I have barely explored (`grep`, `egrep`, `fgrep`, `zgrep`, `zegrep`, `zfgrep`).

+Good luck, and tell me what you find out.

 ### sed